Misty Blue Farm Blog

 This regeneration or exercising of your skin's acid mantle on a regular basis is no different than exercising the muscles of your body.
 In order to be strong and fully functional, your acid mantle must be challenged regularly.
 Our pure, handcrafted soap will challenge your acid mantle and prepare your skin for proper hydration and application of emollients.

-We recommend cleansing once a day with our bar soap in the evening, prior to bed, then following with hydration and emollients.
+We recommend cleansing thoroughly once a day with one of our cleansers in the evening, prior to bed, then following with hydration and emollients.
 For most of our clients, simply rinsing the face with tepid water in the morning is enough to whisk away any excess sebum or debris from sleep, from which you may follow up with the appropriate hydration and emollients to start your day.
+If your skin in feeling particularly dry or irritated, cleansing with our Gentle Creamy Cleanser can be helpful to re-fresh your skin's barrier before indulging in the rest of your morning skincare ritual.
+Happy cleansing!